Available for new clients

 What Google actually looks for in a title tag, how to write for both search intent and click-through rate, and the mistakes most sites make.

 The title tag is the single most important on-page SEO element.
 It is what Google displays as the clickable headline in search results, and it is one of the clearest signals you can send about what a page is about.
-Getting it right takes about ten minutes per page.
-Getting it wrong costs you rankings and clicks.

 What a title tag actually does